marcos-crespo/CV/README.md

 ### Projects

 Below are some of my best projects showcasing my skills and experience in Data Science.
-Currently I'm working on some ambitious GenAI projects so this are mainly ML projects.
+Currently I'm working on some ambitious GenAI projects so these are mainly ML projects.
 Keep in touch to see future work!

 1. **Logit_Regr_Optimization**
    Description:  A mix between theoretical and practical work.
 In this project I go through several **numerical methods** to optimize the estimation of the model parameters in a *logistic regression* model using **python**.
 The main objective is to explain the main characteristics and use cases of each method from a rigourous point of view.
 This is a complete ad extense document.
 Some of the technologies here showcased are: **Advanced Jupyter notebook, Numpy and Matplotlib** as well as some *Sklearn and Scipy*.